bupt-ai-cz/MPFN/README.md

 }
 ```

-# Please also cite the challenge article if you use the data:
+Please also cite the challenge article if you use the data:

 Oskar Maier et al.
 ISLES 2015 - A public evaluation benchmark for ischemic stroke lesion segmentation from multispectral MRI
 Medical Image Analysis, Available online 21 July 2016, ISSN 1361-8415
 http://dx.doi.org/10.1016/j.media.2016.07.009.

+# If you have questions, please contact us: czhu@bupt.edu.cn